PostHog/posthog.com/contents/blog/helping-engineers-to-product.md

 featuredImageType: full
 ---

-One of the things I've learned at PostHog, is the simpler a strategy, the more likely it's the right one.
+One of the things I've learned at PostHog is the simpler a strategy, the more likely it's right.

 We simplified [our strategy](../handbook/strategy/overview) recently.
 This post explains the context.